Breadcrumb

 Eligibility Criteria:

-• *All Direct Admission candidates must complete high school course content deficiencies prior to enrollment at Iowa.
+Admission is competitive.
+Meeting the minimum requirements for admission does not guarantee admission.
+Direct admission candidates are expected to complete high school course content deficiencies prior to enrollment at Iowa.

 COMPONENTS OF THE SUPPLEMENTAL APPLICATION